Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » Butterfly Pea Tea – Easy Herbal Drink Recipe

 What does butterfly pea tea taste like?

-It has a mild, slightly earthy and floral flavor, often compared to green tea or chamomile.
-The taste is very subtle, so it pairs well with citrus, herbs, or spices.
+It has a mild, slightly earthy and floral flavor, similar to green tea or chamomile.
+The taste is light, so it pairs well with citrus, herbs, or spices.

-Can I use butterfly pea tea for cooking?
+Can I use this blue tea for cooking?

 Yes!
-You can use it as a natural food coloring for rice, desserts, drinks, and even baked goods.
-It’s popular in Southeast Asian dishes like nasi kerabu and colorful layered cakes.
+It’s commonly used as a natural blue food coloring for rice, desserts, drinks, and baked goods, especially in Southeast Asian recipes like nasi kerabu.

-Can I drink butterfly pea tea every day?
+Can I drink this blue tea every day?

-Butterfly pea tea is enjoyed in many Southeast Asian households as a daily beverage.
-Like most herbal teas, it’s generally considered fine in moderate amounts.
+Yes, butterfly pea tea is commonly enjoyed as a daily herbal drink.
+Like most teas, it’s best consumed in moderation.

 Does butterfly pea tea have health benefits?